thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 Name resolution was our final keystone.
 We've completed the arch!
 It's been quite the journey but we now have every pass of our compiler.
+As always, you can find the [full code in the repo](https://github.com/thunderseethe/making-a-language/tree/main/name_resolution/base).
 We can feed the `Ast<Var>` produced by name resolution into type inference and create a complete pipeline.
 In fact, that's precisely what we'll do next.